MultiTechSystems/multitechsystems.github.io/lorawan-app-connect-mqtt.md

       timeout: scheduling timeout limit the number of downlinks scheduled, default one per 5 minutes

 ## Azure
-Azure MQTT messages are expected to use the following topics where {device-id} is the id of the gateway in the Azure cloud.
+Azure MQTT messages are expected to use the following topics where '%(client_id)s' is the id of the gateway in the Azure cloud.
 Messages on these topics will match the those shown in the MQTT protocol for uplinks and downlinks.
+Azure SAS tokens can be used as shown below, SAS tokens can be created using Azure CLI, VS Code Extension or Azure IoT Explorer.
+TLS Certificates and Keys can also be used instead of SAS tokens.
+TLS security is recommended for production systems.

+  * username: HUBNAME.azure-devices.net/DEVICEID/?api-version=2021-04-12
+  * password: SharedAccessSignature sr=HUBNAME.azure-devices.net%2Fdevices%2FDEVICEID3&sig=6qNZSUClW0dv...BFn%2BdQ%3D&se=1710875213
-  * uplinkTopic: "devices/{device-id}/messages/events/"
+  * uplinkTopic: devices/%(client_id)s/messages/events/"
-  * downlinkTopic: "devices/{device-id}/messages/devicebound/#"
+  * downlinkTopic: devices/%(client_id)s/messages/devicebound/#"

+More info on SAS tokens can be found here [Azure IoT Hub SAS](https://learn.microsoft.com/en-us/azure/iot-hub/iot-hub-dev-guide-sas?tabs=node).
+  ### Direct Methods

+  Azure direct methods can be used to access gateway configuration and status info.
+The AppEUI and GwUUID need to be provided in the request.
+The payload for method requests and responses is a JSON document up to 128 KB.

+  * LoRa Query Request
+    * lora_req
+    ```json
+    { "command":"device list json" }
+    ```

+  * Log Request
+    * log_req
+    ```json
+    { "file":"/var/log/messages", "filter": "lora-net", "lines":10 }
+    ```

+  * API Request
+    * api_req
+    ```json
+    { "method":"GET", "path":"/api/system", "body":"" }
+    ```

+## AWS or MQTT Broker
+AWS provides configuration for MQTT connections and topic based security and routing.
+The following MQTT topics can be configured in AWS policies.
+TLS Certificates and Keys are used to authenticate the AWS connection.

 ## MQTT Protocol
 ### Publishes